 Microsoft also offers a platform for organizing thoughts, jotting down ideas, lists, and much more.
 Think of Onenote as Evernote from Microsoft.

 A free month is offered to new users, or you can get the application bundled with an Office Suite subscription.
 So far the reviews are fair for this app.
 Give it a try and see what you think.

 Todoist is a to-do app, and an extremely powerful one at that.
 With support for many platforms, you can take Todoist anywhere so you always have your to-do list at hand.
 Tasks on each list can be shared and collaborated on.
 Users can communicate and achieve more than ever before.
 The user interface provides a clear and easily-identifiable experience for new users.

 Todoist is free to get started, but a pro plan is also available.

-Unroll.me is a life saver for anyone looking to optimize their inbox.
-Have you have had to subscribe to a newsletter or opt in when ordering a product or service online?
+Unroll.me is a lifesaver for anyone looking to optimize their inbox.
+Have you had to subscribe to a newsletter or opt-in when ordering a product or service online?
 Chances are you’re still receiving reoccurring emails from these vendors.
 Unroll.me searches your inbox and finds these newsletters.
-From there you can add to a section called “rollup” or unsubscribe form the newsletters all together.
-The emails in the “rollup” are then parsed as a single email which gets delivered to you at once rather than a large amount of emails.
+From there you can add to a section called “rollup” or unsubscribe from the newsletters altogether.
+The emails in the “rollup” are then parsed as a single email that gets delivered to you at once rather than a large number of emails.

 I invite you to give it a try today to optimize your email inbox for the better.